Vladimir-Novick/FileUploadService/README.md

-# Windows Service for Automatic File Upload to FTP server
+# Windows Service for upload files to FTP server automatically

 Ability automatic upload a files from cache folder to FTP server.